Learn how to tell the difference between a cold and an allergy, so you can get the proper relief now, and know what to do in the future.

 Your nose is clogged and you’re sneezing like mad.
 With the change of season warming the air, you might assume you’ve caught a cold.
 But have you?
 Spring can bring on allergies, since pollen is plentiful at this time of year.
 Fall can also bring allergies, since pollen from ragweed and other weeds is plentiful at this time of year.
 And as the warmer spring temperatures call us outdoors, or cooler fall temperatures drive us indoors, mold, and dust also become issues.
 Considering that cold and allergy symptoms can overlap, your diagnosis could go either way.

-Why does distinguishing cold from flu matter?
+Why does knowing the difference between a cold and an allergy matter?
 “If you know what you have, you won’t take medications that you don’t need, that aren’t effective, or that might even make your symptoms worse,” says Teresa Hauguel, PhD, an expert with the National Institutes of Health on infectious diseases that affect breathing.
 One survey found that more than half of people who try to self-diagnose get it wrong, believing they have allergies when they actually have a more serious sinus infection (sinusitis).

 Getting the wrong treatment can have repercussions.
 A bad cold can morph into a bacterial infection.
 Uncontrolled allergies can run down your body, leaving you more vulnerable to illness.

-Here’s how to tell the difference between a cold and allergies, and tips to tame your symptoms, no matter which condition caused them.
+Here’s how to tell the difference between a cold and an allergy, and tips to tame your symptoms, no matter which condition caused them.

 Colds and allergies stem from separate causes.
 You catch a cold when a sick person sneezes or coughs in your vicinity and the virus finds its way into your system via your nose or mouth.
 The immune system attack your body launches against these miniature invaders triggers symptoms like congestion, sneezing, and watery eyes.